 We appreciate that some visitors may prefer to visit the zoo when there are less people around.
-The zoo is quieter in term time during the week and from 3-5pm during the school holidays.
+The zoo is quieter in term time during the week, on Sundays during term time and from 3-5pm during the school holidays.

-Sometimes busy areas can become overwhelming, whilst we don't yet have a dedicated quiet area, there are a number of quieter areas around the zoo which can be easily accessed.
+Sometimes busy areas can become overwhelming; whilst we don't have a dedicated quiet area yet, there are a number of quieter areas around the zoo which can be easily accessed.

 1. Quiet lawn behind the Gibbons accessible from behind the Food Barn (please ask a member of staff who can direct you)

 2. Space between the Rhea and our Bear enclosure is a peaceful area of the zoo.
 This area is just past the giraffe enclosure.

 Please contact us to book a wheelchair, to make enquiries about your visit or to give us feedback.

 If you would like to share your feedback on accessibility with others then we would love you to review us on Euan's Guide

 Designed to support those with sensory needs!
 Following visitor feedback and overwhelming demand for 'sensory openings' we are in the process of introducing early opening events.
 Keep an eye on our website for our first early opening event dates!

 Want to plan your visit?
 Take a look at our 360-degree tour on google maps

 Any visitors able to provide evidence of disability (e.g blue/pink badge, PIP/DLA letter or similar) will be entitled to bring an essential carer free of charge per individual Noah’s Ark Zoo Farm Day Ticket.